hashgraph/hedera-hts-demo/README.md

 ## Using the UI

 Navigate to the URL output by the `serve` command (e.g. http://localhost:8080/) to access the UI.
+If you are running docker-compose, the url is `http://localhost:8080`.

 The Header has links for the following:
 * An admin page where you can manage tokens